+Units

+Trends in Curriculum Development 3

+courses: 3

+Models of Teaching and Supervision

+Educational Assessment and Evaluation

+Media, Medium, and Method

+Social Justice, Diversity, and Equity 3

+Introduction to Educational Research 3

+Educational Research 3

+of education electives or 15 semester units articulated with the 9

+from the following courses: 15

+Psychological and Developmental Foundations

+Sociological and Multicultural Foundations

+Foundations for Teaching English Learners

+Special Education for the Classroom Teacher (2)

+Assessment in the Classroom (2)

+Elementary Reading/Language Arts: Primary Grades

+Elementary Reading/Language Arts: Upper Grades

+Language and Literacy in the Content Areas

-Required Courses Units EDU4700 Trends in Curriculum Development 3 One of the following courses: 3 EDU4703 Educational Assessment and Evaluation EDU4715 Media, Medium, and Method EDU4706 Social Justice, Diversity, and Equity 3 EDU4721 Introduction to Educational Research 3 EDU4724 Educational Research 3 One of the four grade uate-level courses in educational technology: 3 EDU4207 Technology - Special Education EDU4709 Learning, Technology, and Curriculum EDU4715 Media, Medium, and Method EDU4718 Contemporary Topics in Leadership and Technology Twelve semester unit s articulated with the preliminary credential 12 from the following co ourses: EDU4100 Psychological and Developmental Foundations EDU4104 Sociological and Multicultural Foundations EDU4107 Foundations for Teaching English Learners EDU4110 Special Education for the Classroom Teacher (2) EDU4119 Assessment in the Classroom (2) EDU4330 Elementary Reading/Language Arts: Primary Grades EDU4333 Elementary Reading/Language Arts: Upper Grades EDU4410 Language and Literacy in the Content Areas
+Models of Teaching and Supervision Educational Assessment and Evaluation Media, Medium, and Method Social Justice, Diversity, and Equity Introduction to Educational Research Educational Research of education electives or 15 semester units articulated with the from the following courses: Psychological and Developmental Foundations Sociological and Multicultural Foundations Foundations for Teaching English Learners Special Education for the Classroom Teacher (2) Assessment in the Classroom (2) Elementary Reading/Language Arts: Primary Grades Elementary Reading/Language Arts: Upper Grades

-Students who obtained a preliminary teaching credential from another institution can challenge these courses on the basis of equivalency.
-In such cases, students can enroll in 12 units of education electives, to be selected in collaboration with the Program Director.
+\Students who recently completed or are co-enrolled in NDNU's credential program may articulate 15 semester units of coursework from this list.
+Those who obtained a preliminary teaching credential from another institution or who have substantial experience with private-school teaching can enroll in 15 units of education electives, to be selected in collaboration with the Program Director.